RickWinter/azure-sdk/docs/cpp/introduction.md

 Dependencies bring in many considerations that are often easily avoided by avoiding the dependency.

 - **Versioning** - Many programming languages do not allow a consumer to load multiple versions of the same package.
 So, if we have an client library that requires v3 of package Foo and the consumer wants to use v5 of package Foo, then the consumer cannot build their application.
-This means that client libraries should not have dependencies by default.
+Client libraries must not have dependencies by default.
 - **Size** - Consumer applications must be able to deploy as fast as possible into the cloud and move in various ways across networks.
 Removing additional code (like dependencies) improves deployment performance.
 - **Licensing** - You must be conscious of the licensing restrictions of a dependency and often provide proper attribution and notices when using them.
 - **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.